WilliamLocatelli/mcu-expert/README.md

 **The Tier-based algorithms are being phased out in favor of more practically useful algorithms.
 This description will be updated when that process is complete.**

-2 of the 3 algorithms find candidates in a tier-based manner.
+1 of the 3 algorithms finds candidates in a tier-based manner.
 All candidates in every tier except the outermost tier will always be included.
 For example, if the user asks for 10 recommendations, and there are 5 movies in tier 1 and 4 in tier 2, all 5 movies in tier 1 and all 4 movies in tier 2 will be included, in addition to some 1 movie from tier 3.
 #### Most Relevant